LSE: 467.00 GBP -3.70 (-0.79%)

 Identify

-• Our 2nd Line Functions are embedded into the teams responsible for executing key strategic initiatives to help them identify potential risks.
+• Embedding 2nd Line Functions into teams executing strategic initiatives.

-• GRC facilitate regular risk workshops with OLT and senior managers within the business.
+• GRC-facilitated risk workshops with ALT and senior managers.

 2